Update network settings on devices in the subnetwork

 — an integer that specifies the priority of the specified gateway.
 For example,1

-— highest priority.
+— is the highest priority.

 Update network settings on the Managed Kubernetes cluster

-If you first changed the network settings of the private subnet (DNS servers, default gateway, static routes) and then create Managed Kubernetes cluster nodes in it, all the settings on the cluster nodes will be written automatically.
+If you first change the network settings of the private subnet (DNS servers, default gateway, static routes) and then create Managed Kubernetes cluster nodes in it, all the settings on the cluster nodes will be written automatically.

 Update network settings on the cloud database cluster